What Are Green Bonds?

 GBP Compliance

-A Green Bond’s compliance with the GBP ensures that issuers meet standards for transparency, disclosure, and reporting—distinguishing these instruments from bonds that are not aligned with the four core components.
+A Green Bond’s compliance with the GBP ensures that issuers meet standards for transparency, disclosure, and reporting—distinguishing these instruments from bonds that are not aligned with the four core components

 Social Co-Benefits

 Some eligible Green Projects may also bring social advantages.
 However, if the primary objectives are environmental, these bonds remain “Green Bonds.”
-When issuers intentionally combine Green and Social Projects, they typically label them as Sustainability Bonds, for which separate guidance is provided under the Sustainability Bond GuideliDividernes.
+When issuers intentionally combine Green and Social Projects, they typically label them as Sustainability Bonds, for which separate guidance is provided under the Sustainability Bond Guide.

 Why Interest Rates Are Key